Acts 5

 Ananias and Sapphira fall dead for lying to the Holy Spirit; fear grips the whole church.
 From deception comes judgment; from judgment comes holiness.

-36For before these days rose up Theudas, boasting himself to be somebody; to whom a number of men, about four hundred, joined themselves: which was slain; and all, as many as obeyed him, were scattered, and brought to nought.
-37After this man rose up Judas of Galilee in the days of the taxing, and drew away much people after him: he also perished; and all, even as many as were persuaded by him, were scattered.
+36For before these days rose up Theudas, boasting himself to be somebody; to whom a number of men, about four hundred, joined themselves: who was slain; and all, as many as obeyed him, were scattered, and brought to nought.
+37After this man rose up Judas of Galilee in the days of the taxing, and drew away much people after him: he also perished; and all, even as many as obeyed him, were dispersed.
 38And now I say unto you, Refrain from these men, and let them alone: for if this counsel or this work be of men, it will come to nought: 39But if it be of God, ye cannot overthrow it; lest haply ye be found even to fight against God.

 Acts 5:40-42Beaten and Rejoicing